Me-Mel Goat Island: Remediation and conservation

 Remediation and conservation program

-The NSW Government has committed $42.9 million over the next 3 years for remediation, conservation, and upgrade works at Me-Mel to support the island's transfer to Aboriginal ownership and management.
+The NSW Government has committed $42.9 million for remediation, conservation, and upgrade works at Me-Mel to support the island's transfer to Aboriginal ownership and management.

 Progress of remediation